Essogbe/blog/content/About.md

 showDate: false
 ---

-# About Me

-I'm **Romuald AMEGBEDJI** — AI student, curious mind, and passionate about everything related to Artificial Intelligence and tech.
+Hey there!
+I'm **Romuald AMEGBEDJI**, and I'm on a mission to bridge the gap between AI research and real-world impact.

-Currently finishing my Bachelor's in Artificial Intelligence at the Institut de Formation et de Recherche en Informatique ([IFRI](https://ifri-uac.bj)), University of Abomey-Calavi, Benin.
+Right now, I'm wrapping up my Bachelor's in Artificial Intelligence at IFRI (Institut de Formation et de Recherche en Informatique) at the University of Abomey-Calavi here in Benin.
+But honestly, most of my learning happens outside the classroom — currently as a Machine Learning Engineer intern at [Etihuku](https://etihuku.com), where we're tackling some pretty ambitious challenges across Africa.

-**Currently interning at [Etihuku](https://etihuku.com) as a Machine Learning Engineer**, working on AI solutions that address African challenges at scale.

-My journey blends learning, hands-on projects, community engagement, and a strong drive to make a meaningful impact.

----

-## What drives me
+## What gets me excited

-I'm fascinated by AI as a whole, but what excites me most is **AI in production** — where models meet the real world.

-I'm constantly learning about **MLOps**, **DevOps**, and everything related to deploying, monitoring, and scaling AI solutions.

----

-## My commitments
+I'll be straight with you: I'm fascinated by the messy, complex world of **AI in production**.
+You know, that space where your beautiful model meets real users.
+That's where the magic happens :)

+I spend way too much time reading about MLOps, DevOps, and anything related to making AI systems actually work at scale.
+There's something deeply satisfying about taking a prototype and turning it into something thousands of people can rely on.

+## Where I'm investing my time

-**[Etihuku](https://etihuku.com)** — Currently interning as a **Machine Learning Engineer**,learning and  developing AI solutions that tackle large-scale African problems.
+**[Etihuku](https://etihuku.com)** has been my main focus lately.
+As a Machine Learning Engineer intern, I'm learning what it takes to build AI solutions that can handle real African problems

-**[Isheero](https://www.isheero.com)** — Volunteer at Benin's largest AI and Data expert network, contributing to communication and outreach to promote data culture and AI literacy.
+I also volunteer with **[Isheero](https://www.isheero.com)**, Benin's largest AI and Data expert network.
+Most of my work there involves communication and outreach, trying to make AI less intimidating and more accessible to everyone.

-**[FRIARE](https://friare.org)** — Active for 2 years in the IT Team of this foundation working for responsible, ethical AI and advanced AI technology R&D in Africa.

-These commitments matter to me: I believe tech isn't neutral — and we can (and must) use it to create **useful and sustainable value**.

----
+For the past two years, I've been part of the IT team at **[FRIARE](https://friare.org)**, a foundation focused on responsible AI development in Africa.
+It's given me a front-row seat to the ethical discussions that should be happening more often in our field.

-## What I'm working on
+## Some projects I'm proud of

-### Inter-university AI Project
-Participated in an ARES-funded project (Belgium) in collaboration with the Polytechnic Faculty of the University of Mons.
-Under [Dr. Ratheil HOUNDJI](https://ratheil.info/)'s supervision, we designed an **AI-powered automatic thesis defense scheduling platform**, scalable to the entire university.
+Last year, I worked on something pretty cool: an **AI-powered thesis defense scheduling platform** through an ARES-funded collaboration with the University of Mons in Belgium.
+Under [Dr. Ratheil HOUNDJI](https://ratheil.info/)'s supervision, we built something that could actually scale across our entire university.
+The scheduling headaches were real, and automating them felt like a small victory.

-### Smart Home & Institute Chatbot
-With IFRI's **AI and IoT club**, contributed to a **smart home prototype** and currently developing a **chatbot** to answer all institute-related questions.
+Through IFRI's AI and IoT club, I've been tinkering with a **smart home prototype** and we're currently building a chatbot to answer all those repetitive questions students have about the institute.
+You know, the "when is registration?" and "where do I submit my thesis?" kind of stuff.

-### DevOps & Backend
-3+ years of **web backend** development in Python and Laravel.
-Now focusing on **DevOps/MLOps** aspects, working on **deployment automation and monitoring** for web and AI applications.

-### AI4CKD Hackathon
+I've also been doing web backend development for about three years now, mostly in Python and Laravel.
+These days, I'm more interested in the deployment and monitoring side — how do you keep things running smoothly when they're actually being used?

-Partnership with IFRI, Google, CNHU-HKM nephrology service, and LABEF laboratory for a hackathon focused on **chronic kidney disease prediction**.
-My team proposed a **robust prediction model** and **[scalable API](https://github.com/Essogbe/hackathon-ai4ckd)** to support specialists' decision-making.
+One project that really tested us was the **AI4CKD Hackathon**, where we partnered with Google, CNHU-HKM's nephrology service, and LABEF laboratory to work on chronic kidney disease prediction.
+My team built a [prediction model and API](https://github.com/Essogbe/hackathon-ai4ckd) that could actually support doctors' decision-making.
+Working with real medical data and knowing that your code might help save lives — that's heavy stuff.

----

-## Looking ahead 🌱
+## What's next

-My biggest dream is to **contribute to projects that create value for the African continent**.
-Whether in education, research, healthcare, or technology access, I want to be part of building solutions **for and with Africa**.
+My biggest dream?
+Contributing to projects that create real value for Africa.
+Whether that's in education, healthcare, research, or just making technology more accessible, I want to be part of building solutions with and for this continent.

----

-## Connect with me
+There's so much talent here, and so many problems worth solving.
+I'm optimistic about what we can accomplish.

+## Let's connect

 - [LinkedIn](https://www.linkedin.com/in/romuald-amegbedji/)
 - [GitHub](https://github.com/Essogbe)